tokio-rs/console/README.md

   [`tracing`].

-* tools for **displaying and exploring diagnostic data**, implemented as gRPC clients using the console wire protocol. the [`console`] crate implements an **an interactive command-line tool** that consumes this data, but **other implementations**, such as graphical or web-based tools, are also possible.
+* tools for **displaying and exploring diagnostic data**, implemented as gRPC clients using the console wire protocol. the [`tokio-console`] crate implements an **an interactive command-line tool** that consumes this data, but **other implementations**, such as graphical or web-based tools, are also possible.